e18e/e18e/docs/blog/community-showcase-q3.md

 It comes in at just 37KB and 0 dependencies!

+This comes from the [unjs](https://github.com/unjs) ecosystem, which has many more lightweight packages like this.
+Thanks to [@pi0](https://bsky.app/profile/pi0.io) for this one!

 ### `modern-tar`

 While `nanotar` is great for parsing and creating tar files, it doesn't currently have a way to _extract_ them to the filesystem.